LiliaFramework/Lilia/documentation/docs/meta/panel.md

 **Purpose**

-Registers this panel to forward inventory events from the given inventory to matching panel methods.
+Sets up hooks so this panel reacts to activity on an `Inventory`.
+Any existing hooks for the same inventory are removed first.
+When inventory events fire the panel calls its own method with the same name (or `InventoryItemDataChanged` for `ItemDataChanged`) and appends the inventory as the final argument.
+Each hook confirms the panel still exists and implements the handler before invoking it.
+Hooks are automatically removed if the inventory is deleted.

+The following events are forwarded:

+* `InventoryInitialized`
+* `InventoryDeleted`
+* `InventoryDataChanged`
+* `InventoryItemAdded`
+* `InventoryItemRemoved`
+* `ItemDataChanged` → `InventoryItemDataChanged` (only if the item belongs to the inventory)

 **Parameters**

-* `inventory` (*Inventory*): Inventory whose events will be forwarded.
+* `inventory` (*Inventory*): Required inventory to listen to.
+An error is thrown if `nil`.

 **Realm**